Southfield SchoolExtracurricular Activities

 Lower School Art Club

-Art Club is for 2nd-4th grade students who love art and want more opportunities to create!
+Art Club is for 2nd-4th Grade students who love art and want more opportunities to create!
 Students are given the opportunity to explore their creative ideas and talents through projects that are an extension of the elementary arts curriculum.
 Session topics will range from: painting, clay, drawing, and recycled art, to name a few.
-This club meets Mondays after school September 9th-November 4th.

 Lower School Running Club

 The Student Council is our Middle School’s student governing body.
-This group is made up of elected class representatives from 5th-8th grades.
+This group is made up of elected class representatives from 5th-8th Grade.

-Southfield’s yearbook, the Eyrie, is produced by an adult adviser and a staff of 8th grade student volunteers, who create the book throughout the school year.
-Interested 7th grade students may apply each spring for the following school year.
+Southfield’s yearbook, the Eyrie, is produced by an adult adviser and a staff of 7th and 8th Grade student volunteers, who create the book throughout the school year.
+Interested 6th and 7th Grade students may apply each spring for the following school year.